PRO-2684/Auto-Prompt-Optimize/prompts/evaluator/system.md

 Your similarity rating.
 ```

-You should **only provide the similarity rating**, without any special prefix in the `Rating` section.
+You should **only provide the similarity rating**, without any prologue in the `Rating` section.
 Do not explain your reasoning in the `Rating` section - use the `Thoughts` section for that.